mapbox/node-pre-gyp/README.md

 **For private binaries:**
 - Users installing your package will need AWS credentials configured (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables)
-- The `aws-sdk` package must be available at install time
+- The `@aws-sdk/client-s3` package must be available at install time
 - If authentication fails, node-pre-gyp will fall back to building from source (if `--fallback-to-build` is specified)

 You can also specify the ACL via command-line flag: `node-pre-gyp publish --acl=private`